 When you work with over 400 restaurants a year, you see patterns of success and patterns of failure.
 Look at enough P&L statements, and the numbers start to pop out at you like a secret code.
 There’s so much great information buried in your restaurant reports, and you can become very successful if you know where to look.

 The big key here is focusing on the right data.
 Many restaurant owners are not very effective when it comes to using the data that is generated daily from their point of sales system.
-Once you understand the basics of your restaurant’s financial health, it’s time to dig a little deeper.
-Here are five key restaurant metrics that you need to start paying attention to.
+Once you understand the basics of your restaurant’s financial health, understanding whether you will need a restaurant business loan, it’s time to dig a little deeper.
+Here are five key restaurant metrics from Credibly that you need to start paying attention to.

 Guest Check Average